Discovering the Compositional Structure of Vector Representations with Role Learning Networks: Conclusion

 \section{Conclusion}

-We have introduced \RLN, a neural network that learns to approximate the representations of an existing target neural network $\c{E}$ using an explicit symbolic structure. \RLN\ successfully discovers symbolic structure both in models that explicitly define this structure and in an RNN without explicit structure trained on the fully-compositional SCAN task.
-When applied to sentence embedding models trained on partially-compositional tasks, \RLN\ performs better than hand-specified role schemes but still provides little evidence that the sentence encodings represent compositional structure.
-Uncovering the latent symbolic structure of NN representations on fully-compositional tasks is a significant step towards explaining how they can achieve the level of compositional generalization that they do, and suggests types of inductive bias to improve such generalization for partially-compositional tasks.
+We have introduced \RLN, a neural network that learns to approximate the representations of an existing target neural network $\c{E}$ using an explicit symbolic structure. \RLN\ successfully discovers symbolic structure in a standard RNN trained on the fully-compositional SCAN semantic parsing task, even though the RNN has no such structure explicitly present in its architecture.
+This yields a closed-form equation for the RNN's encoding of any input string.
+When applied to sentence embedding models trained on partially-compositional tasks, \RLN\ performs better than hand-specified hypothesized structures but still provides little evidence that the sentence encodings represent compositional structure.

+While this work has shown that NNs can converge to TPRs to solve compositional tasks, it is still unknown how the weights in the NN actually convert the raw input into a TPR.
+To investigate this process, in future work we plan to apply our technique to representations of partial sequences.
+For instance, when the complete input is $\t{jump \hs right \hs twice}$, the target RNN must first represent $\t{jump \hs right}$ as a well-formed TPR at the point when only those two words have been encountered.
+The representation then needs to be updated when the next word, $\t{twice}$, is encountered.
+By studying the nature of that update, we can gain insight into how the target model builds up a TPR from the input elements.

+Uncovering the latent symbolic structure of NN representations learned for fully-compositional tasks is a significant step towards explaining how NNs achieve the level of compositional generalization that they do.
+In addition, by illuminating shortcomings in the representations learned for standard tasks that are not fully-compositional, ROLE can help suggest types of inductive bias for improving models' generalization with standard, partially-compositional datasets.